LambdaSharp/LambdaSharpTool/src/DocFx/syntax/Index.md

 Functions can be wired up to respond to various event sources, such as SQS, SNS, API Gateway, or even Slack Commands.
 Functions can be implemented using C# or Javascript.

 The λ# CLI `build` command compiles the module into a CloudFormation template.
-The `publish` command uploads the assets to the deployment bucket.
+The `publish` command uploads the artifacts to the deployment bucket.
 Finally, the `deploy` command creates/updates a CloudFormation stack.

 ## Syntax